 With great passion and deep faith, students of philosophy dare to explore the diverse and varied topics that compose this curriculum.
-This course introduces the Western philosophical traditions through the work of major figures such as Plato, Descartes, Kant, Kierkegaard, and C.S.
+This course introduces the Western philosophical traditions through the work of major figures such as Plato, Rene Descartes, Immanuel Kant, Soren Kierkegaard, and C.S.
 Lewis.
 Students in this course explore responses to questions that have been significant to philosophy from its beginnings: the nature of the mind, soul, and self; the existence of God; the foundations of knowledge; and the meaning of life.
 The course culminates with a project examining philosophical themes in film.
 In form, this course is reading-intensive, writing-intensive, and discussion-based.
 In order to carefully analyze topics of philosophy, while maintaining an informed intellectual tradition, Religious Studies is a prerequisite course.
 Many topics of Eastern and Western religion will serve as a foundation for understanding and exploring topics in Philosophy.

 AP Psychology introduces students to the scientific study of human behavior and mental processes.
 While considering the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatment of abnormal behavior, and social psychology.
 Throughout the course, students are actively involved in experiments and activities, employ psychological research methods, discuss ethical considerations, evaluate claims and evidence, and effectively communicate ideas.
 The material covered in AP Psychology is equivalent to that of an introductory level psychology course at a college or university, and upon completion of this course, students will not only be prepared to take the AP exam but should be better able to understand, explain, and predict human behavior.
-All students enrolled in this course must take the AP exam in May.
+All students enrolled in this course must take the AP Psychology exam in May.

 IN THIS SECTION